mohae/salted/salt/roots/salt/base/iptables/README.md

 iptables-formula
 ================
-## This is a fork of https://github.com/saltstack-formulas/iptables-formula
-__Differences:__
-* `iptables/init.sls` includes the files it uses within the `iptables` directory.
-* `iptables/ufw.sls` was added to purge `ufw` and the contents of `/etc/ufw` from Ubuntu based systems
-* `iptables/iptables.sls` was added.
-  * The functionality that was within the original formula's `init.sls` was moved to this file
-  * The default behavior for the `FORWARD` chain is to `DROP`.
-  * A _port_ processing section was added for adding ports without sources.
-    * Allows for multiple protocols, specified as a list.
-    * Default protocol is `TCP`
-* pillar.example was updated to add an example for the new `ports` specification.

-### Note
-I did not include the `iptables/services.sls` stated in `init.sls` because it did not appear to be used.
-I'm probably wrong.
-Please let me know what I am missing in regards to that file

 This module manages your firewall using iptables with pillar configured rules.
 Thanks to the nature of Pillars it is possible to write global and local settings (e.g. enable globally, configure locally)